erikandersson96/portfolio-project-two/README.md

 ![Screenshot of the Navigation bar](/assets/images/) ÄNDRA HÄR MED!!

-### Landing Page

-* The landing page includes an image of a watch with a black background to make it stand out.
-The background image is used for all three pages.
-I used `Text Overlay` to create a nice effect to the background containing a text with: `“Life is too short to waste on a great watch. - So give it all the love it truly deserves!”.`
+### Interface of the game

+* Beacuse this is a very simplistic game I only have one page for my website.
+The `"Landing page"` exist of a background image `"A space corridor"` and a `"Wrapper"` for all the content of my game.
+The description `"box"` is contained with a black thin border that has the same rounded edges as the `"Wrapper"`, the difficulty selector is styled with black borders as well to capsule each diffuculty Easy | Medium | Hard.
+The `Start game` button is the only `"box"` in the Interface that I have kept square in it's shape, to keep it original.

-* This creates an eye-catching contrast to grab the user's attention.
+* The `"Wrapper"` creates an eye-catching contrast to grab the user's attention.

+*

 ![Screenshot of Landing Page](/assets/images/)
 ÄNDRA HÄR MED!!